raymonhardy/MassText/README.md

 test.csv is the csv file that the program runs through to grab the phone number then send to twilio

 You will need to customize the email address to send from.
 Your unique Twilio account tokens.

 I hope that works.
 If you have any questions let me know.

+# SetUp